1/50 as a Percent: A full breakdown

 -

 Statistical Analysis: In statistics, percentages are frequently used to represent proportions within a data set.
-For instance, if a survey of 50 people shows that 1 person has a particular characteristic, that would represent 2% of the sample.
+To give you an idea, if a survey of 50 people shows that 1 person has a particular characteristic, that would represent 2% of the sample.

 -

 Financial Reporting: Understanding percentages is essential for interpreting financial statements.
-For example, a company's profit margin might be expressed as a percentage of revenue.
+Take this: a company's profit margin might be expressed as a percentage of revenue.

 -